 Corinth’s old town was destroyed by a devastating earthquake in 1858.
 But the new city was rebuilt with unique characteristics and locale, on the shore overlooking the Gulf of Corinth, about seven kilometres northeast of the old town.
 But another earthquake in 1928 and a great fire of 1933 forced the city into more building incarnations.
 Now it is a cool modern town with a pedestrianised centre featuring pavement cafes, restaurants and top brand chains, all within sight of the sea past a statue of Pegasus, the winged horse of mythology.

 This canal is the most famous thing in Corinth and one of the Greece Landmarks.
 The idea of constructing the Corinth Canal through the Isthmus of Corinth, connecting the Corinth and Saronic Gulfs together for sea traffic between the Aegean and Ionian Seas was conceived by Periander in the 6th century BC, However, its completion came centuries later in the late 1800s after Greece gained independence from the Ottoman Empire.

 The canal is located about four kilometres east of the modern city of Corinth and is the top attraction of the town.
 The channel itself is 6.3 kilometres long, 80 meters deep, and 23 meters wide, as well as 8 meters below water and can, accommodate vessels weighing up to 10,000 tons.

-The canal can be viewed from an interesting bridge at the north-west end which includes a submersible section which is dropped below the surface to ships to pass through after paying a tariff.
+The canal can be viewed from an interesting bridge at the north-west end which includes a submersible section that is dropped below the surface to ships to pass through after paying a tariff.

 Environment Museum of Stymphalia